-The transition to working or completing online classes from home can be very difficult.
-We may find ourselves navigating stress and anxiety that we would not usually experience.
+Winter is a tedious season for many people in a normal year, let alone amid the coronavirus pandemic.
+Living and working indoors in the same space day after day can be difficult, and especially around the holidays we may find ourselves navigating stress and anxiety that we would not usually experience.
 It is important to manage our stress and anxiety as it can lead to medical problems and poor sleep.
-Simple practices such as making a comfortable workspace, taking breaks, and staying active, can keep stress and anxiety at manageable levels during this time of uncertainty.
+Simple practices such as making a comfortable workspace, taking breaks, and staying active, can keep stress and anxiety at manageable levels until we can enjoy being outside again.

 MAKE A COMFORTABLE WORKSPACE